DemonWareXT/sublime-cisco-snippets/README.md

 To use the snippets, type the snippet name then hit tab.
 Some snippets allow you to then tab through the config.
 Available snippets are:

 * `static` - Creates a static NAT for ASA 8.3+
-* `aaa` - Creates a script for adding AAA to a router/switch
 * `acl` - Creates an ACL for an ASA
 * `/24` - Expands into 255.255.255.0
 * `obj` - Creates an object-group